lucasm/findto/README.md

 ## 🌎 Unlocking web searches

-Findto is a decentralized web search app with AI.
+Findto is a decentralized Web search app with AI.

-Findto mission is to make truly free searches and more productive, putting people in control of search algorithms and generative AIs — not the other way around.
+Findto mission is to make truly free searches and more productive, putting people in control of search algorithms and AIs — not the other way around.

-Findto proposes a new Web search experience: you are on control of multiple powerful sources and get better results.
+Findto proposes a new Web search experience: you chose multiple powerful sources and get better results.

 The centralized Web, where our searches are monopolized, it's a limiting and exhausting experience.
-Findto is encouraging everyone to rediscover the Web, for a more diverse, healthier and democratic use of them.
+Findto encourage everyone to rediscover the Web, for a more diverse, healthier and democratic use of them.
 Where your choices matter.

-Findto is free and open source.
+Findto is free and open source project - forever.

 ## 🌈 Features